CrawlerCode/redmine-time-tracking/README.md

 - Remember and forget issue (not assigned to you)
 - Pin and unpin issue
 - View time entries overview
+- Multiple languages
 - Dark & light mode (system default)

+# Supported languages

+- English
+- German

+> If you want to add more languages or extend existing ones, feel free to contribute.
+Just create a pull request with the desired changes.
+The language files are located under [src/lang](src/lang).

 # Screenshots